 Performance, Performativity, and Identity in Margaret Cavendish's The Convent of Pleasure - Katherine R. Kellett

-The irregular aesthetic of The Blazing-World - Angus Fletcher
+The Irregular Aesthetic of The Blazing-World - Angus Fletcher

 Genre's "Phantastical Garb": The Fashion of Form in Margaret Cavendish's Natures Pictures Drawn by Fancies Pencil to the Life - Emily Smith emls